heyx3/K1LL/README.md

-Manbil
+K1LL
 ======

-A free, open-source 3D game engine in C++/OpenGL.
-Currently undergoing refactoring and [documentation](https://github.com/heyx3/ManbilDocumentation) to turn it into an educational resource for anybody who wants to learn how to write a basic game engine.
+A simple, arcadey FPS with a level editorm bots and local multiplayer

-Uses some libraries here and there -- tinyXML for serialization, OVR for Oculus Rift support, SFML for window management and loading textures, FreeType for loading font glyphs, etc. These plugins are in the "Plugins" folder in the repo.
+Uses some libraries here and there -- tinyXML for serialization, SFML for window management and loading textures, FreeType for loading font glyphs, etc. These plugins are in the "Plugins" folder in the repo.

 ##Documentation##

-The documentation is available in [another Git repo](https://github.com/heyx3/ManbilDocumentation).
+The engine used is [Manbil](https://github.com/heyx3/Manbil), available here on Git.
+The documentation for the engine is available in [another Git repo](https://github.com/heyx3/ManbilDocumentation).

 ##Licensing##